-- Demonstrate the ability to solve technical problems related to hardware and software. - Demonstrate an understanding of operating systems. - Develop effective communication skills within an organization. - Demonstrate the ability to work both individually and as a team member. - · Exhibit professionalism and ethical behavior. - · Adapt to advancements in the area technology.
+- Demonstrate the ability to solve technical problems related to hardware and software. - Demonstrate an understanding of operating systems. - Develop effective communication skills within an organization. - Demonstrate the ability to work both individually and as a team member. - Exhibit professionalism and ethical behavior. - · Adapt to advancements in the area technology.

-- ENGL 101 English Composition I Credits: 3 - BUSA 101 Intro. to Business Credits: 3 - COMS 113 Intro. to Information Systems Credits: 3 COMS 144 Intro. to Community Science | Condition 2 - COMS 114 Intro. to Computer Science I Credits: 3 ECON 101 Macroeconomics Credits: 3
+- ENGL 101 English Composition I Credits: 3

+- BUSA 101 Intro. to Business Credits: 3

+- COMS 113 Intro. to Information Systems Credits: 3

+- COMS 114 Intro. to Computer Science I Credits: 3

+- ECON 101 Macroeconomics Credits: 3